rtrader58/AZ-140T00-Configuring-and-Operating-Windows-Virtual-Desktops-Godeploy-/Lab 2 Errata.md

 W32TM /resync /force  <br>

+Or  <br>

+If the time sync failed on my VM because the change was too large.
+Checked the date/time and the VM, manually changed the date/time to current date/time  <br>

 # Lab 2 - Manage host pools and session hosts by using the Azure portal (Entra ID)

 ### Exercise 1: Manage an Azure Virtual Desktop environment containing Microsoft Entra joined session hosts